 If you are facing charges for committing a DUI while in possession of a child that is under 14, we highly encourage you to contact our law firm for a free case evaluation?
 This offense is very serious.
 If found guilty, you could be ordered to spend time in prison, pay thousands in fines, as well as have to answer to social services.
 The safety of a person’s children can be called into question when a parent is found to be driving while intoxicated with a child in the car.
 Don’t waste time before receiving information about your potential penalties.
 Call our firm today to speak with an Orange County DUI lawyer for up to one hour for free.

 When a minor’s life is placed at risk due to a dui offender’s negligence, sentencing is enhanced under this code.

 This offense is different from VC 23582 which involves DUI while driving recklessly.
-The child endangerment factors bumps up standard penalties for DUI, which are detailed below.
+The child endangerment factor bumps up standard penalties for DUI, which are detailed below.
 The driver, in addition to being penalized with DUI will also face separate sentencing for driving under the influence – and with a minor under the age of fourteen years old.

 In order to prosecute for California Vehicle Code 23572, the state has the burden to prove you were guilty of either: